Skip to main content

 • graphics

-The game's graphics are widely praised for their unique and stylish art direction, blending biopunk and monster horror aesthetics, complemented by an engaging soundtrack.
-While many appreciate the minimalist and visually appealing design, some note that the visuals can become cluttered and lack variety across different biomes.
-Overall, the graphics enhance the gameplay experience, though a few players feel that they occasionally overshadow gameplay clarity.
+The game's graphics are widely praised for their unique and stylish art style, blending biopunk and monster horror aesthetics, complemented by an engaging soundtrack.
+While many appreciate the vibrant visuals and variety, some note that the graphics can become cluttered and may hinder gameplay clarity, particularly during intense moments.
+Overall, the visuals are considered a strong point, enhancing the immersive experience despite occasional criticisms regarding their impact on gameplay.

 • “Plus, the game looks great: the aesthetic style is very cool, being part biopunk and part monster horror, and the soundtrack is full of metalcore bangers that wouldn't sound out of place on an After the Burial or Unearth album.”